 Credit Spread risk arises from holdings in bonds and securities as the market value of such holdings can change as a result of credit spread changes.
-The FIC business can give risk to some credit spread risk and this is managed through limits and condition restrictions.
+The FIC business can give rise to some credit spread risk and this is managed through limits and condition restrictions.

-Equity risk is the risk of potential loss due to a change in the market value of shares (single or index).
+Equity risk is the risk of potential loss due to a change in the market value of shares.
 This risk arises to a lesser extent as it is primarily mitigated through hedging strategies where equity holdings are largely hedged with the use of equity derivatives and vice versa.
-Furthermore, there are specific limits related to the maximum unhedged positions along with maximum holdings in single stock futures or indices which facilitate in mitigating this risk.
+Furthermore, there are specific limits related to the maximum unhedged positions.